Cybolic/angular-seed-coffee/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-seed-coffee — the seed for AngularJS apps in CoffeeScript

 This project is a CoffeeScript port of the application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This port also fixes a number of issues and bugs in the original angular-seed and should be ready for use straight away.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.